ibm-security-verify/verify-sdk-ios/Sources/adaptive/README.md

 ### Trusteer configuration settings

 To start a device collection analysis, you will need to initialise a `TrusteerCollectionService` structure.
-This structure is part of the Trusteer zip you can obtain via your tenant configuration  or via the IBM Security Verify Developer Portal.
+This structure is part of the Trusteer zip you can obtain via your tenant configuration  or via the IBM Verify Developer Portal.
 Also included in the Trusteer zip will be your `vendorId`, `clientId` and `clientKey`.

 ## Usage